Samuel Jordan: Marriage to Cecily

 In 1620, Samuel Jordan officially received his patent for 450 acres of land.
 (Note: The patent was not entered into the record until 1690 when Richard Bland had acquired the property.)
 This patent included 200 acres for both his and Cecily's claim as ancient planters, as well as an additional 250 acres as headright for paying the transportation costs to Virginia for five indentured servants.
 Jordan's patent, located at today's Jordan Point, Virginia, was originally known as Beggars Bush and later as Jordan's Journey.

-When the paramount chief Opechancanough of the Powhatan Confederacy launched the surprise attack of 1622 that killed nearly a third of the English colonists and triggered the Second Anglo-Powhatan War, nobody from Jordan's Journey was listed as killed.
+When the Mamanatowick, Opechancanough of the Powhatan Confederacy launched the surprise attack of 1622 that killed nearly a third of the English colonists and triggered the Second Anglo-Powhatan War, nobody from Jordan's Journey was listed as killed.
 Jordan's Journey withstood the attack and became a fortified refuge.
 After the initial assault, many of the outlying settlements were temporarily abandoned, and most of the colonists were ordered to move to a small number of relatively safer settlements, one of which was Jordan's Journey.
 As a result, Jordan's Journey grew.
 In February 1624, 42 people were living at Jordan's Journey; a year later, 56 people were living there.